GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/trust-tokens/index.md

 1. A user visits a website (known as an **issuer**) and performs actions that lead the site to believe that the user is a real human, such as making purchases, using an email account or successfully completing reCAPTCHA.
-1. The issuer site uses the Trust Tokens JavaScript API to trigger a request for trust tokens for the user's browser.
+1. The issuer site uses the Private State Token JavaScript API to trigger a request for trust tokens for the user's browser.
 1. The issuer site responds with token data.
 1. The user's browser securely stores data for the trust token.
 1. The user visits a different website (such as a news publisher) that wants to verify if the user is a real human: for example, when displaying ads.
-1. The site uses the Trust Tokens API to check if the user's browser has trust tokens stored for issuers that the site trusts.
+1. The site uses the Private State Token API to check if the user's browser has trust tokens stored for issuers that the site trusts.
-1. Trust tokens are found for the issuer the user visited previously.
+1. Private state tokens are found for the issuer the user visited previously.
 1. The publisher site makes a request to the issuer to redeem the trust tokens.
 1. The issuer site responds with a Redemption Record.
 1. The publisher site makes a request to an ad platform, including the Redemption Record to show